ci-compass/cicf/week02-python-and-jupyter/README.md

   that will walk you through working with some science data in Jupyter.

-You can open each these notebooks by double clicking them, or by clicking on the "open" button that will appear when you select a notebook.
+You can open each of these notebooks by double clicking them, or by clicking on the "open" button that will appear when you select a notebook.